IC27 Mock Test Sample 10

 d) Social health insurance

-Q2.
-In a tax-funded healthcare system, how are healthcare providers paid?
+2. In a tax-funded healthcare system, how are healthcare providers paid?

-a) Patients pay directly
+a) Patients pay for healthcare services directly out of pocket

-b) Providers bill insurance companies
+b) Healthcare providers bill insurance companies

-d) Employers cover all costs
+d) Employers cover all healthcare costs for their employees

-Q3.
-What is an example of an earmarked, payroll-tax contribution to a health plan?
+3. What is an example of an earmarked, payroll-tax contribution to a health plan?

-a) Employees to private insurance
+a) Contributions made by employees to a private health insurance plan

-b) Employers to social health insurance fund
+b) Contributions made by employers to a social health insurance fund

-c) Individuals to government system
+c) Contributions made by individuals to a government healthcare system

-Q4.
-What is ESI Corporation in India primarily designed to provide?
+4. What is ESI Corporation in India primarily designed to provide?

 a) Coverage for natural disasters

-c) Life insurance for blue-collar workers
+c) Life insurance coverage for blue-collar employees

-d) Dental and vision coverage
+d) Coverage for dental and vision care

-Q5.
-How does cashless health insurance work in India?
+5. How does cashless health insurance work in India?

-b) Not available in India
+b) It is not available in India

 a) More than 100